govindg312/fullstack-assignment/README.md

 ### UI
 1. UI has to be built with React.
 2. Component library of your choice.
-We prefer
 3. Provide a list of all 3rd party libraries used with its justification for them.

 ### Backend